Debt management service provider registration

 Submit an application through the Nationwide Multistate Licensing System (NMLS).

-checklist for an Oregon debt management service provider registration.
+the checklist for an Oregon debt management service provider registration.
+NMLS has a

-- Upload a completed criminal background and credit check authorization for each owner or control person in NMLS
+- A completed criminal background and credit check authorization for each owner or control person in NMLS

-- Upload proof of current business registration with the Oregon
+- Proof of current business registration with the

 When you are ready to submit your application, NMLS will collect the registration fee (total of $350).
 For more detailed information, review the checklist in NMLS.